jlac1024/RemovablesDetector/README.md

-# USBDetector
+# RemovableDetector
-C# Library to detect USB Drives/Devices being inserted or removed
+C# Library to detect USB Drives/Devices and CDs being inserted or removed